ZarTek-Creole/cbftp-tools/README.md

 ## Configuration

-"cbftp-updater-config.sh" is a new Bash script designed to simplify the configuration process.
+"configure-cbftp-updater.sh" is a new Bash script designed to simplify the configuration process.
 To use it, follow these steps:

 1. Clone this repository: